You may wish to see an introductory page with a map first.

 A tower was built in the XVIIth century from which signals could be made to the other fortresses on the island.

-The earthquake of 1693 damaged many buildings including St. Paul's, the cathedral.
-Grand Master Vilhena promoted a major redesign of the area between the main gate and the cathedral; the chapel of St. Peter's is one of the few monuments which was not modified.
+The earthquake of 1693 damaged many buildings; Grand Master Vilhena promoted a major redesign of the area between the main gate and the cathedral; the chapel of St. Peter's is one of the few monuments which was not modified.

 Move to Mdina - page two - XVIIIth century monuments or to:

 Brief outline of the history of Malta before 1530